dermil/js-calculator/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## To Do List
+### Functionality
+-The calculator can Perform Basic functions
+    -~~Can Add~~
+    -~~Can Divide~~
+    -~~Can Subtract~~
+    -~~Can Multiply~~
+    -Decimal Point can be placed no more than once -Can Reset Current equations
+    -Can Repeat last function

+-Transitionary Functions between states (?)
+    I don't know what this would specifically be called but it refers to things such as the initial '0' value being replaced entirely when a new number is inputted.
+    Or when a new number is being inputted by the user, the old number and value getting replaced after recieving the new input.
+Those sort of transitions.

+    -When inputting a number from the initial state, the 0 in the calculator is replaced in the display.
+    -When inputting a new number after applying an operator, the previousValue is replaced in the display.
+    -When displaying the newly found solution, the previous Operator will not be visible.

+### Looks
+-Everything
 ## Available Scripts

 In the project directory, you can run: